learn-co-curriculum/dsc-prework-intro/README.md

-# Welcome to Prep!
+# Welcome to Prep.

-Welcome to Flatiron School!
-We're thrilled that you've joined our community of learners!
+Welcome to Flatiron School.
+We're thrilled that you've joined our community of learners.

 ## Goals of Prep